-The management control system´s main objective is to increase the Aurubis Group’s corporate value.
-For this purpose, a positive overall contribution to the enterprise as a whole will be generated beyond the costs of capital.
+The management control system’s main objective is to increase the Aurubis Group’s corporate value.
+Concretely, the company should generate value beyond the costs of capital.

 Corporate control parameters

 In order to measure financial success for the medium and long term within the scope of value-oriented corporate control, Aurubis uses the following central control parameters: